wkurzius/mr.kurzius.net/content/classes/algebra-2-trig-h.md

 - Late work will receive only partial credit.

 ## Miscellaneous
-We will use the book _Calculus: Graphical, Numerical, Algebraic_ (AP ed., 5th ed.) as reference and for homework assignments, though I recommend Khan Academy as a first stop for any extra practice.
-They have both an [AP Calculus AB](https://www.khanacademy.org/math/ap-calculus-ab) course and a [Get ready for AP Calculus](https://www.khanacademy.org/math/get-ready-for-ap-calc) course.
-I suggest reviewing the latter prior to any new chapter.
+We will use the book _enVision Algebra 2 (2018 ed.)_ as reference and for homework assignments, though I recommend Khan Academy as a first stop for any extra practice.
+They have both an [Algebra 2](https://www.khanacademy.org/math/algebra2) and a [Trigonometry](https://www.khanacademy.org/math/trigonometry) course course.
+There is also a [Get ready for Algebra 2](https://www.khanacademy.org/math/get-ready-for-algebra-ii) course I suggest reviewing to get you up to speed.

-You will also have access to TI-84 Plus calculators in class, and an emulator of the same is on your Chromebooks.
-Purchasing your own is not a bad idea if you have the means, but *not* required in any way shape or form.
-I still have a TI-89 from my freshman year of college over 20 years ago, so it’s worth considering if you anticipate using it after this course.
-For a list of acceptable calculators, see [this list from College Board](https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies#list).
-You want calculators with an asterisk after their name.